Writing Center Fellows

 Job Responsibilities

-• Participate in a series of intensive training sessions over two weekend days at the beginning of the Fall 2023 semester.
-These sessions usually take place from 10 a.m. to 5 p.m. on the Saturday and Sunday following the second week of classes; training dates for Fall 2023 are confirmed to be Saturday, September 16 and Sunday, September 17.
+• These sessions usually take place from 10 a.m. to 5 p.m. on the Saturday and Sunday following the second week of classes; training dates for Fall 2025 will be Saturday, September 13 and Sunday, September 14.

 • Attend one "launch" meeting for scheduling purposes each semester (1.25 hours each).